-The circumstances that have led to these proposed changes is the misleading use of price boards by the supermarket & some other branded sites, displaying discounted prices on their price boards, or prices with conditions attached in smaller letters.
+From the outset, we believe that one of the main circumstances that have led to changes announced by the NSW Government relating to Price Boards is the misleading use of price boards by the supermarket & some other branded sites, displaying discounted prices on their price boards, or prices with conditions attached (often in smaller letters).

-To address that issue, only full retail prices should be displayed-no discounted prices to be displayed.
+To address that issue, we believe that only full retail prices should be displayed (no discounted prices or shopper docket prices or any other promotional price).

-The current regulation requires only one product (Unleaded Petrol) to be shown on a price board.
+The current regulation in NSW requires only one product (Unleaded Petrol) to be shown on a price board.
 SSA proposes that two products be displayed, an increase of 100%.

-Firstly, the SSA supports that price boards should display the normal price (that is the price without discounts or special offers).
+Firstly, the SSA supports that price boards should display the full retail price (that is the price without discounts or special offers).

-The emphasis here needs to be ONLY display the normal price (that is the price without discounts or special offers).
+The emphasis here needs to be ONLY display the price without discounts or special offers.

-It needs to be hard and fast that the only prices displayed are normal prices.
-That way, the confusion in motorist's minds as they drive down the street will be eliminated.
+It needs to be hard and fast that the only prices displayed are the full retail price, available to any consumer who drives into a service station.
+That way, the confusion in motorist's minds as they drive down the street, deciding which service station to enter, will be eliminated.